hapax/hapax.github.io/assets/teaching.md

 I want you to imagine a reality, not so different from our own, where you were forced to take *hiking classes* in high school.
-Every day, for a couple of hours, you and your classmates would trudge through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
+Every day, for a couple of hours, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-Whenever the class complained that the walk was boring or pointless or too long, and who hikes in real life anyway, the teacher would reply in a monotone that walking was an important life skill.
+Whenever the class complained that the walk was boring or pointless (and who hikes in real life anyway?) the teacher would intone that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!
-But privately, teach had to admit: two hours in the scrubland every day for six years did seem excessive.
+But privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
-But that's how they'd been doing things forever.
+But that's how they'd been doing things forever, so that's the way things were.

 <figure>
     <div style="text-align:center"><img src